FlatlinerDOA/OpenQ/README.md

 ## Endpoints

-An SimpleQ server hosts one or more authenticated Users.
+A SimpleQ server hosts one or more authenticated Users.

 Each user has two endpoints, an **inbox** for receiving messages and an **outbox** for broadcasting messages to the public.